 - Agency identifies a student to hire and submits the “hire” through JobX (agency emails email@example.com to advise that a “hire” has been initiated).
 The hire within JobX must be completed and on file prior to hiring a work-study student and, in order for the agency to receive the reimbursement form.

 - Agency hires the student through the organization’s established pay routine and the student is paid by the organization for hours worked.
 After payment to student, the agency will submit the reimbursement form with required documentation attached to firstname.lastname@example.org.

 *IMPORTANT NOTE: Agencies may consider Duke work study even if the selected student does not qualify for federal work study.
-Please be aware that Duke work study is funded by the university and the reimbursement rate is 50% of student earnings.
+Please be aware that the university funds Duke work study and the reimbursement rate is 50% of student earnings.
 Federal work study is funded by the federal government and has a reimbursement rate of 90% of student earnings.